 Eric Knudsen's real identity remains largely unknown.
 While researching the Slender Man legend, we learned that he was living in Nagasaki, Japan at the time he created Slender Man.
 Believed to be from the Chicago area, he got married in 2011.
 As of 2014, he was living in Florida with his wife and toddler.
 You can browse some of his artwork on his DeviantArt account and Instagram where he posts under the alias "Victor Surge." -Heavy.com

 Eric Knudsen, who uses the alias "Victor Surge" online, responded to this question during a SlenderNation Podcast interview by saying, "I can show you all the source art I used to make him.
 You wanna see all the little bits and pieces that went into Slender Man?
 Here they are.
 They're in this folder called 'Slender Man'.
 Here they are.
 This is what you're afraid of, on my computer screen...and your brain."

-Watch videos that helped to popularize the Slender Man legend and build on the mythos.
+Watch an interview with the creator of the legend.
+Then check out the YouTube video series that helped to popularize the Slender Man legend and build on the mythos.
 Also, check out the movie trailer for the 2018 film that features fictional Slender Man murders.